University Apartments Guest Procedure (pdf version)

 Subject to applicable law and University rules and policy, Guests may only occupy or reside in a University Apartments apartment as set forth in this procedure and at the residents continued discretion.
 A Guest must vacate the resident's apartment upon the request of the resident or as otherwise provided by University rules and policy.

-In no event, shall a Guest acquire any rights or privileges in the resident's apartment or otherwise have any claim to reside or remain in the resident's apartment beyond the time actually permitted by the hosting resident; or contrary to the specific direction of a member of Housing and Food Services management team or other University official or beyond the term of the hosting resident?s housing agreement.
+In no event, shall a Guest acquire any rights or privileges in the resident's apartment or otherwise have any claim to reside or remain in the resident's apartment beyond the time actually permitted by the hosting resident; the end of the resident's contract; or contrary to the specific direction of a member of Housing and Food Services management team or other University official or beyond the term of the hosting resident's housing agreement.

 A Guest is subject to the same laws, rules and procedures as the University Apartments Resident that is hosting them.
 A Guest's failure to follow such laws, rules and procedures may result in disciplinary action taken against the University Apartments Student Resident.
 Such disciplinary action may also result in the resident being required to cause a Guest to vacate the resident's apartment.
 A resident who violates this procedure may also be found in breach of their housing agreement.

 Any personal items left behind by a Guest after the end of the term of the resident's housing agreement are subject to disposal and handling in the same manner as would be applied to the possessions of a resident.